charlenry/P12-backend-api/README.md

-# Project 9 - Front-end Dashboard
+# Project 12 - Backend API for the project SportSee

 This repo contains all the source code to run the micro API for the sports analytics dashboard SportSee.